Noções básicas de polaridade de fibra

-To properly send data via light signals, a fiber optic link’s transmit signal (Tx) at one end of the cable must match the corresponding receiver (Rx) at the other end.
+Polarity defines direction of flow, such as the direction of a magnetic field or an electrical current.
+In fiber optics, polarity is directional; light signals travel through a fiber optic cable from one end to the other.
+A fiber optic link’s transmit signal (Tx) at end of the cable must match the corresponding receiver (Rx) at the other end.

 Easy to Understand Duplex

-To help the industry select and install the right components to maintain proper polarity, TIA-568-C standards recommends the A-B polarity scenario for duplex patch cords.
+To help the industry select and install the right components to maintain proper polarity, TIA-568-C standards recommend the A-B polarity scenario for duplex patch cords.
 The A-B duplex patch cord is a straight-through connection that maintains the A-B polarity in a duplex channel.
 It’s also important to note that every fiber connector has a key that prevents the fiber from rotating when the connectors are being mated and maintains the correct Tx and Rx position.

-When using Method A for duplex applications, making the transceiver-receiver flip from Position 1 (Tx) to Position 2 (Rx) is required in a patch cord at one end.
+When using Method 1 for duplex applications, making the transceiver-receiver flip from Position 1 (Tx) to Position 2 (Rx) is required in a patch cord at one end.
 This is achieved with an A-A patch cord that shifts the fiber in Position 1 to Position 2 at the equipment interface.

 Method 2 uses key up connectors on both ends to achieve the transceiver-receiver flip, so that the fiber located in Position 1 (Tx) arrives at Position 12 (Rx) at the opposite end, the fiber located in Position 2 (Rx) arrives at Position 11 (Tx) at the opposite end, and so on.
 For duplex applications, Method 2 uses straight A-B patch cords on both ends since there is no need for the transceiver-receiver flip.
 With the same type of patch cord on both ends, concern about which type of patch cord to use to which end is eliminated.